 There are many things your child’s school or nursery can do to help them settle back in.
 This may include giving them extra support to understand and adjust to new school rules.

-A big part of adjusting to the return to school will be you speaking to your child about any worries they have about going back.
+A big part of adjusting to school life during coronavirus will be you speaking to your child about any worries they have about being in school.
 Reach.scot, our website for children and young people, may be a helpful starting point for you to discuss returning to school with your child.
 You may also find Mindroom’s Back to School Toolkit helpful.

-Some families may have been told by their child’s school or nursery that they do not feel they should attend full time straightaway when they reopen, despite this not being based on current health guidance or advice from your child’s healthcare provider.
+Your child's school or nursery may feel your child should not yet attend full time straightaway when they reopen, despite this not being based on current health guidance or advice from your child’s healthcare provider.
 Any decisions about your child not attending school full time should be based on what is in your child’s best interests, and you and your child should be involved in decisions.

 There should be a clear plan in place for building up to your child attending full time, with agreed steps to make sure they will have the support they need to do this.
 Your child has a right to the support they need to fully benefit from their education and attend full time if they are able to.
 The school should also think about how they will support your child’s learning for the times they are not at school.

 If you do not agree that your child needs to attend part-time and feel they should be back full time, it is important to speak with the school about this.
 You could try putting your concerns in writing and ask how they feel this plan best meets your child’s needs.